 Next step is to learn everything there is about wealth creation.

-Having created a system to manage your money, and then a budget to project forward, now you want to gain an understanding of what you can do with any surplus money.
+Having created a system to manage your money, now you want to gain an understanding of what you can do with any surplus money.

 By having your money invested, you create a situation where it has the potential to grow, without you having to perform any WORK.